 Captain AI is a conversational AI layer over your knowledge base.
 It answers questions, summarizes tickets, and drafts responses.
 For many teams, this knowledge-based approach handles a significant portion of support volume effectively.

 Teams primarily needing FAQ deflection may find Captain sufficient.
-Teams needing AI to complete transactions benefit from Hay's action execution.
+Teams needing AI to complete transactions benefit from Hay.chat's action execution.

 Chatwoot